zafrem/What-should-I-choose/README.md

 ### 1. Getting Started

 1. Register a new account or login
-2. Create **Plan Z** first - this represents your ultimate goal
+2. **Create a Project** - Give it a meaningful title and description
+3. **Add Plans** - Click "Create Plans" to add Plans A-Z as needed
+   - **Plan A**: Your detailed, best-case scenario
+   - **Plan Z**: Your fallback/worst-case option
+   - **Plans B-Y**: Intermediate variations
-3. Add detailed description to Plan Z for AI generation
+4. Add detailed descriptions to plans for AI generation
-4. Create intermediate plans (B-Y) manually or use AI generation

 ### 2. AI Generation

-1. Write a comprehensive description in Plan Z
+1. Within a project, write a comprehensive description in Plan Z
-2. Click "Generate B-Y" button in the main interface
+2. Click "Generate B-Y from Z" button in the project interface
-3. The system will create intermediate plans leading to your goal
+3. The system will create intermediate plans (B-Y) leading from Plan Z
 4. Edit and customize the generated plans as needed

 ### 3. Task Management

-- Add tasks to each plan with cost/revenue tracking
+- Add tasks to each plan within your projects
+- Track costs and revenue for each task
 - Set task order and completion status
-- Track progress with visual indicators
+- Monitor progress with visual indicators
 - Add support targets for accountability

 ### 4. Collaboration